alevoski/ScanPC/readme.md

 Project ongoing.

 ## Compatibility
-This software has been succesfully tested on the following Microsoft Windows systems (32 and 64 bits):
+This software has been succesfully tested on the following Microsoft Windows systems :
+- XP x86
-- 7
+- 7 x86 and x64
-- 10
+- 10 x86 and x64

 ## Getting Started
 **Download the project on your computer.**